HafizMassamTabraizKhan/book-an-appointment-back-end/README.md

 # 🚗Test Drive Zone🚙 <a name="about-project"></a>

-This app allows users to schedule test drive appointments for cars.
+This app is build using React and Rails.
+It allows users to schedule test drive appointments for cars.
 Users can add, delete, and view details of available cars, making it easy to manage appointments for test drives.

 ## 🛠 Built With <a name="built-with"></a>
 Ruby on Rails